DS-100/sp23/syllabus.md

 - You will need to be assigned to a discussion section.
 Discussion times and your sign-up preferences will be collected in a Welcome Form distributed in the first week of class, and section assignments will occur over the weekend.
 Discussion switches will then be available on a first-come, first-serve basis.
 - Online sections are reserved for students with specific needs, e.g., DSP, Data 200S, etc.; these can be requested through the Welcome Form.
 - See the [Policies](#policies) section for discussion drops.
 There are no discussion make-ups.
+- For the first three weeks, you may swap your section and still receive attendance credit.
+After these three weeks, sections will be locked in for the remainder of the semester.
+To request a swap, please follow the instructions on [Ed](https://edstem.org/us/courses/33744/discussion/2431514).

 ### Homework and Projects